Intelligent-Systems-Phystech/DARTS-CC/README.md

 ```python3 search.py configs/mini_fmnist_hyper_final/fmnist_hyper.cfg ```
 2. Extract genotypes using script:
 ```python3 analysis/hyper/run_genotypes_mini_fmnist.py```
-3. run fine-tuning with our fine-tuning configs for different lambdas (we normalize them into [0,1]).
+3. Run fine-tuning with our fine-tuning configs for different lambdas (we normalize them into [0,1]).
 For example, for lambda = 0.0 use the following command:
 ```python3 search.py configs/mini_fmnist_hyper_final/fmnist_fine_0.cfg```
 4. The resulting models will be stored at your search/mini_fmnist_fine_* directories.